 No One Tells You the Hardest Part Often Comes After the Car Accident

-Based on the high rate of auto accidents in Florida, your chances of being involved in at least one accident during your lifetime are quite high.
-Auto and motorcycle accidents are responsible for over 40,000 deaths in the United States each year, and injuries multiply even more when also taking into account those who are victims of other people’s negligence.
+Based on the high rate of auto accidents in Florida, your chances of being involved in at least one auto accident during your lifetime are quite high.
+Auto and motorcycle accidents are responsible for over 40,000 deaths in the United States each year, and car accident injuries multiply even more when also considering those who are victims of other people’s negligence.

 Car Accident Numbers Speak for Themselves

 We are several million drivers on the roads every day.
 Every year the Florida DMV issues 800,000 plus new drivers licenses.
-New residents to Florida with out-of-state licenses reach well over 400,000 annually.
+In addition, new residents to Florida with out-of-state licenses reach well over 400,000 annually.

 In other words, every single day, we make our way through highways and roads rumbling with cars, other motor vehicles, and pedestrians.
-Unfortunately, we have no control over someone else’s mistakes or driving abilities.
+But, unfortunately, we have no control or personal injury protection over someone else’s mistakes or driving abilities.

-Besides the whole range of physical injuries one can endure (like fractures, herniated discs, and other common traumatic injuries), car accidents can be the source of an unspeakable stress.
-When facing such a challenging experience, the last thing you want to do is having to deal with paperwork or complex legal processes.
+Besides the whole range of physical injuries one can endure (like fractures, herniated discs, and other common traumatic injuries), car accidents can be the source of unspeakable stress.
+When facing such a challenging experience, the last thing you want to do is deal with paperwork or a complex car accident lawsuit process.

 Stay Exactly Where You Are

-Do not blame the other driver, but protect yourself as well: do not start apologizing and telling everyone it’s your mistake as it could be viewed as admitting liability.
-You need to keep composed.
+Having said that, make sure to protect yourself as well: do not start apologizing and telling everyone it’s your mistake as it could be viewed as admitting liability.

 Report The Accident

 Call the police immediately, even if no one was injured, and file an accident report.
-Auto/motorcycle accident reports are necessary to help determine fault and identify names and addresses of witnesses and parties involved.
+Car and motorcycle accident reports are necessary to help determine fault and identify the names and addresses of witnesses and parties involved.